ArduPilot/ardupilot_wiki/common/source/docs/common-loading-chibios-firmware-onto-pixhawk.rst

 .. figure:: ../../../images/chibios-logo.png

-These instructions explain how to download and install the beta ArduPilot with ChibiOS firmware onto a pixhawk flight controller.
+These instructions explain how to download and install the beta ArduPilot with ChibiOS firmware onto a pixhawk autopilot.

 In tests the development team has found using ChibiOS (in place of NuttX) results in a smaller firmware with faster loop rates and less timing jitter.
 ChibiOS builds have less testing and a few `missing features <https://github.com/ArduPilot/ardupilot/issues/8109>`__ however.